gerpark/ftsim/docs/source/usage.rst

 button in the main dialog.
 Every area is checked and all LE's are moved one step forward.
-This cycle needs to be stopped explicitly, otherwise it is is repeated forever.
+This cycle needs to be stopped explicitly, otherwise it is repeated forever.

 If a LE arrives at a `workstation` a special Dialog pops up representing that workstation.
 To forward the `LE`, a new target must